 This survey course is designed to introduce students to the theoretical and practical aspects of communication.
 Students examine the basic principles of the communication process including communication theory, perception, using verbal and nonverbal communication, and listening.
 Emphasis is placed on the application of these principles to interpersonal, small group, public, intercultural, and mass communication contexts.
 Students will also research and present formal speeches.
+(G10A, G11A) Prerequisite: ENG 098 or placement into ENG 101 without co-requisite

-(G10A, G11A) Note: GE 10 when combined with ENG 101.
+Note: GE 10 when combined with ENG 101.
 This course is one of two required to satisfy the Basic Communication General Education category.